CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 # Development of the modular architecture

 Finally, the necessary theory about Apple's libraries and some essentials were explained.
-Now, it is the time to deep dive into the building phase.
+Now, it is time to deep dive into the building phase.

-First, let us do it manually and automate the process of creating libraries later on so that new comers do not have to copy paste much of the boilerplate code when starting a new team or part of the framework development.
+First, let us do it manually and automate the process of creating libraries later on so that new comers do not have to copy paste much of the boilerplate code when starting a new team or part of the framework.

-After creating the folders structure let us create the first app.
+First of all let us create the folders structure and the first app in it.
 For the first app, I chose the Cosmonaut app and all its necessary dependencies.
 Nevertheless, the same principle applies for all other apps within our future iOS/macOS ISS foundational framework.

-You can either follow the steps described here or download the repository with already built structure [here](TODO://).
+You can either follow the steps described here and build it from scratch or download the repository with already built structure [here](TODO://).

 As a reminder the following schema showcases what the Cosmonaut app dependencies are.
 ![Cosmonaut App](assets/Cosmonaut.svg)